giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ![](./ssh_access_process.png)

-  SSH access to Control Plane allows Giant Swarm also to manage and connect to underlying Tenant Clusters of the Customer.
+SSH access to Control Plane allows Giant Swarm to manage and connect to underlying customer Tenant Clusters.

-* **Control Plane Kubernetes API** - Usage of Kuberentes API on Control Plane also follows the authentication principles of the SSH connection.
+* **Control Plane Kubernetes API** - Usage of Kuberentes API on the Control Plane also follows the authentication principles of the SSH connection.

 ### General VPN connection schema

-Following schema illustrates how the VPN connection looks in practice.
+The following schema illustrates what the VPN connection looks like in practice.

 ![](./site-to-site-vpn.png)

-Cluster can be accessed by connecting to a Giant Swarm VPN server which establishes a secure connection with the jump host of the cluster.
+A cluster can be accessed by connecting to a Giant Swarm VPN server which establishes a secure connection with the jump host of the cluster.

 We use two different VPN providers to provide highly resilient and available support to our customers.

 ### Cloud provider access

-Currently, Giant Swarm operators - which are responsible for managing clusters lifecycle - are granted admin rights by the customer to the given cloud provider.
+Currently, Giant Swarm operators - which are responsible for managing cluster lifecycle - are granted admin rights by the customer to the given cloud provider.

 The operator secret used for authentication with the cloud provider is stored in Kubernetes' etcd.
-Access to etcd or Kubernetes API are secured based on certificates signed by Vault, to which only personnel in the GitHub Giant Swarm organization have access to.
+Access to etcd or Kubernetes API are secured based on certificates signed by Vault, to which only personnel in the Giant Swarm GitHub organization have access to.

-## User access

-User access is limited to the offered APIs for interaction with your clusters.

-### Giant Swarm API

-User access is provided to you over the Giant Swarm API.
-Network access to the API endpoint is usually whitelisted to a certain range of IP addresses.
-It can also be configured to work over a VPN following the general VPN connection schema shown above under [admin access](#admin-access), where the connection to API residing in the cluster can be established only via your configured VPN.

-### Kubernetes API

-The Kubernetes API of the clusters are exposed to the customers.
-You have full control over the users that are created via the Giant Swarm API.
-Additionally, you can also manage users by connecting an external Identity Provider to the Kubernetes API.

 ## Further reading